 Can you pick up both friends and make it back to your dock in time for the start of the fireworks?

-You’ve agreed to babysit for twins, Zoe and Zach, on a Monday night in mid-July because Barrett and Dana are at basketball camp and Abby and Cayden are seeing a movie.
+You’ve agreed to babysit for twins, Zoe and Zach, on a Monday night in mid-July because Cayden and Devisha are at volleyball camp and Abby and Badri are seeing a movie.
 It’s going well (despite the fact that you’re wearing a tutu, superhero cape, and cowboy hat), when a summer thunderstorm rolls in and knocks out the power.
 The house is completely dark except for the flashlight on your cell phone, which comforts the toddlers as they huddle with you on the couch.
 Suddenly Zach starts screaming, “I WANT AN ORANGE POPSICLE!” and Zoe chimes in with “I WANT A PURPLE POPSICLE!”
 You grab your flashlight/phone to go get popsicles out of the kitchen freezer, but Zoe starts yelling, “I WANT THE LIGHT!
 I WANT THE LIGHT!”
 Sigh.
 You hand the children the flashlight and wander into the dark kitchen alone.

 You find the brand new popsicle box, reach inside, and stop.
 How on earth do you pick out an orange and purple popsicle in the dark?
 There are 12 popsicles in the box: 4 red ones, 4 purple ones, and 4 orange ones.
 You blindly choose two popsicles and take them back to the flashlight to discover their color.
 What is the probability that one is orange AND the other is purple?

-Abby, Barrett, Cayden, and you have August birthdays and you decide to throw an end-of-summer party together at your lake house.
+Abby, Badri, Cayden, and you have August birthdays and you decide to throw an end-of-summer party together at your lake house.
 You each invite 100 different guests for a total of 400 invitees, so you’re surprised when your turnout is much smaller.
 Each of you decide to walk through the party and count the number of guests there that you personally invited.
 When you meet back up, you are happy to announce that 66 of the 100 people you invited are present.
-But Abby, Barrett, and Cayden should be in Summer School, because rather than count heads, they are only able to tell you the fraction of the people there that they invited: of the total attendees, 1/6 were invited by Abby, 1/8 were invited by Barrett, and 1/4 were invited by Cayden.
+But Abby, Badri, and Cayden should be in Summer School, because rather than count heads, they are only able to tell you the fraction of the people there that they invited: of the total attendees, 1/6 were invited by Abby, 1/8 were invited by Badri, and 1/4 were invited by Cayden.

 Can you figure out how many people were in attendance without going out and counting them all over again?